nicholasohjj/tp/docs/DeveloperGuide.md

 * **Student**: A person that is being or has been tutored by the current user of the application
 * **Spreadsheet**: An Excel spreadsheet
 * **Assignment**: A homework assignment or task that has been given by the tutor to the student
-* **Historical logs**: The records of students' details and the changes that have been made during the lifetime use of the app

 --------------------------------------------------------------------------------------------------------------------